aforward9600/pokemonpalette/README.md

 - Fixed some minor color errors in non-move battle animations
 - Changed color of normal-type attacks to yellow
 - Adjusted the Saffron Guard text for accuracy
+- Attacks reduced to zero damage now say the target is unaffected instead of missing

 - The project now compiles Japanese Blue
 - The project now compiles Japanese Red